DZGoldman/specs/v0/protocols.md

 Note: this criteria does not preclude a "cleanup phase" following the one round trip

+Sidenote/ just curious: do we know the O complexity of the handshake yet with respect to # of parties involved?

 ### O(1) response

 It is possible to arrive at a state where any stale-state-griefing attack can be responded to with a single transaction of constant size, in particular, independent of number of active or historical apps.